 Let’s plot the raw data to see what it looks like.

-These data are not normal, but what distribution do they follow?
+These data are not normal, but which probability distribution do they follow?
 Fortunately, statistical software can help us!

-Using Distribution Tests to Identify the Distribution of Your Data
+Using Distribution Tests to Identify the Probability Distribution that Your Data Follow

 - H0: The sample data follow the hypothesized distribution.